-Terminal for oil derivatives: evolving into an important airport supply centre and operated on a trial basis until the end of the year.
+Terminal for oil derivatives: evolving into an important airport supply centre

+The terminal is designed primarily for the warehousing and throughput of aviation fuel.
+In May, we completed the construction of three kerosene tanks and the pertaining infrastructure for accepting cargo from ships and dispatching it using tank vehicles and wagons.
+In the middle of the year, the terminal had already received the permit of use and operated on a trial basis until the end of the year.
 The purpose of the trial period was to verify reliable functionality, identify and eliminate any technological equipment defects and complaints, and conduct the final acceptance.
 The stateof-the art equipment fitted at the terminal meets all of the technical and safety requirements imposed by the applicable legislation on the construction of warehouses for flammable substances.
 Aviation fuel throughput is subject to the strictest supervision and is the most demanding of all oil derivative throughput operations.
 The tanks are fitted with technological gauges and fire prevention equipment.
 In addition to ecology, the quality of fuel is a very important aspect of fuel throughput and storage.
 Supervision is conducted by control houses, which also supervise the filling of the tanks